davidmarkclements/core-dump/Readme.md

 }).listen(8080)
 ```

-There are more interesting applications - for instance if we can determine
+There are more interesting applications.
+For instance if we can determine
 CPU saturation by our process and generate a core file at around 90% capacity
 it may help us to determine the causes behind CPU thrashing.
 Same approach
 could be applied to memory leaks.